prasadshreyas/Color-Constancy/README.md

 # README

-Author: Shreyas Prasad
-Class: CS 7180 - Advanced Perception
-Semester: Fall 2023

-Assignment 2: Color Constancy, Shadow Removal, or Intrinsic Imaging

 ## Description

-This assignment is a implementation of the paper Color Constancy Using CNNs by Simone Bianco, Claudio Cusano, and Raimondo Schettini.
+This is a implementation of the paper Color Constancy Using CNNs by Simone Bianco, Claudio Cusano, and Raimondo Schettini.
 The paper can be found [here](https://www.cv-foundation.org/openaccess/content_cvpr_workshops_2015/W03/papers/Bianco_Color_Constancy_Using_2015_CVPR_paper.pdf).

 ## Usage